Data Analytics for Supply Chain Sustainability

 2. Split the emissions by transportation mode (road, air, sea)

-This will help you to understand that it is because transportation teams replaced sea freight with air freight after facing production delays.
+This will help you understand that transportation teams replaced sea freight with air freight after production delays.

 🚀 RESULTS